neogeny/TatSu/docs/models.rst

 Sometimes nodes must be walked more than once for the purpose at hand, and it's up to the walker how and when to do that.

-Take a look at ``tatsu.ngcodegen.PythonCodeGenerator`` for the walker that generates a parser in Python from the model of a parsed grammar.
+Take a look at ``tatsu.ngcodegen.PythonParserGenerator`` for the walker that generates a parser in Python from the model of a parsed grammar.

 Model Class Hierarchies